I think one step to becoming an adult is one of the most basic parts of being a kid. And that is getting ready for bed.

-So, I’ve gone back to the basics and taken into consideration a lot of night time routines from celebs like Khloe Karadashian and beauty and health experts like Arbonne and Mojo Spa, and I’ve created my own zen bedtime routine.
+So, I’ve gone back to the basics and taken into consideration a lot of nighttime routines from celebs like Khloe Kardashian and beauty and health experts like Arbonne and Mojo Spa, and I’ve created my own zen bedtime routine.

 Altogether it takes about 20 minutes to get ready for bed (add 10 min for a mud mask).

 I encourage you to use this as a guide and make up your own bedtime routine because you’re farce and your teeth are worth it.

 I start with playing hip-hop music.
 It helps motivate me when I clean and when I’m at work and especially as I get ready for bed.
 The next step is to remove my make-up.
 Now, for the longest time, I used a cleanser, but I realized I also had to use an eye make-up remover and another make-up remover because make-up is hard to take off – east to smudge, but hard to completely remove.
 I use a wet beauty cleansing cloth like this Collagen Cleansing Cloth that reduces fine lines and wrinkles.
 This is a pretty tough formula for my skin and a lot of my friends like the Beauty 360 cleanser.
 I remove my make-up first before showering.